kelseyshiba/kelseyshiba.github.io/_posts/2020-08-30-breaking_down_drag_n_drop.markdown

 }
 ```

-I always talk myself through things and didn't need this one for much.
+I didn't need much during this event.
 However, when my user "leaves the drag" or exits the drop area, this changed the color of the area where it was back to white.

 ```
  dragenter_handler(e){